pkking/quick-mirror-openeuler/README.rst

 ==================

 Note that this method works for downstream mirrors as well.
 Intermediate mirrors should *not* modify the filelists.

-Even though the timestamps (specifically, ctime) may differ, the file list is still a valid source of data even for mirrors far down the chain.
-Assuming ``rsync`` is called with --delay-updates, downstream should always have a consistent view of the repository.
+Assuming ``rsync`` is called with --delay-updates, downstream mirrors should always have a consistent view of the repository.
 Changes should get out very quickly, because mirrors can poll frequently without overloading servers.

 Authorship and License
 ======================